ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

    :language: python
    :linenos:

-While previous example demonstrates advantage of dependency injection, there is a disadvantage demonstration as well - creation of car requires additional code for specification of dependencies.
-Nevertheless, this disadvantage could be easily avoided by creating inversion of control container (IoC container).
+While previous example demonstrates advantages of dependency injection, there is a disadvantage demonstration as well - creation of car requires additional code for specification of dependencies.
+Nevertheless, this disadvantage could be easily avoided by using a dependency injection framework for creation of inversion of control container (IoC container).

 Example of creation of several inversion of control containers (IoC containers) using :doc:`Dependency Injector <../index>`: